 Cosy up for the night with our exclusive Brontë Bedtime tuberose and jasmine-scented, plant wax candle.
 The sultry, sweet floral aroma is specially blended to promote restfulness and a good night's sleep.

-This gorgeously aromatic candle has been hand-poured, using ingredients selected with the environment in mind, including non-smoke producing vegetable wax, environmentally-friendly cotton wicks and high-grade essential oils.
+This gorgeously aromatic bookish candle has been hand-poured.
+We use ingredients selected with the environment in mind, including non-smoke-producing vegetable wax, environmentally-friendly cotton wicks and high-grade essential oils.

 Contained within a heavy glass holder, which can be recycled or repurposed, place it on your bookshelf or bedside table for an elegant and classic look.
 The candle also comes packaged in a biodegradable, signature box with gold, silver and pearl white detailing.

 Adding to the calming mood, this exclusive candle is named for the renowned 19th-century novelist and poet, Anne Brontë, and boasts a verse of her stirring poem, "Night".

 All of which makes it a wonderful gift to give any book lover or Brontë fan - even if such a person is you!

 High-grade fragrance oils producing a long-lasting, quality scent

 Scent: A sweet, heady floral scent of tuberose and jasmine

 Long-lasting burn time of approx. 50 Hours